apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 * Authoritative S3Guard
-    * S3Guard can be set as authoritative, which means that an S3A client will avoid round-trips to S3 when **getting directory listings** if there is a fully cached version of the directory stored in metadata store.
+    * S3Guard can be set as authoritative, which means that an S3A client will avoid round-trips to S3 when **getting file metadata**, and **getting directory listings** if there is a fully cached version of the directory stored in metadata store.
     * This mode can be set as a configuration property `fs.s3a.metadatastore.authoritative`
     * All interactions with the S3 bucket(s) must be through S3A clients sharing